lumpenfreude/matrix-synapse-community.sh/README.md

 # How-to:
 1.)
 Enter location of chatroom (the full !FEAVtear4qt4q:server.fake address), making sure to add a \ before it to escape the !.

 2.)
 Enter the name of the group you want the people in the chatroom added to.

 3.)
 Press enter.

 # **Use at your own risk!!!**
-I definitely already messed up some stuff in my database making it, I can imagine you could easily do some serious database damage, especially on a
+I definitely already messed up some stuff in my database making it, I can imagine you could easily do some serious database damage, especially on a large server.
+I dunno.
+Just.
+Be careful lol.
+It worked fine for me but WHO KNOWS.